(MA-ICM)

 The orientation of the MA-ICM is suited to the requirements of the job market.
 Former graduates work free-lance, in international governmental, non-governmental and private sector organizations in professional roles such as field officers, program managers, facilitators, trainers, advocates or researchers.

-Alumni Section
+Alumni section

 Before moving to Germany, I was looking for a study program oriented on the practical aspects of development work, and I found the ICM program very fulfilling to my needs and to my aspiration of working in an international context.
 The program's modules, seminars and lectures provide students with very important knowledge and skills that can be used in various contexts of intercultural work.